-- 1. Land at Burnmill Farm, as shown on the Policies Map, is allocated for the development of up to 128 dwellings.
-Development that complies with other relevant policies and meets the following requirements will be permitted: - a. access to the site to be provided from Kingston Way; - a financial contribution fairly and reasonably related to the development to mitigate the impact of the scheme, where the impacts of the development taken cumulatively with other schemes would have a significantly adverse effect on the transport network; - c. archaeological and ecological assessment of the site and required mitigation; - d. retention and improvement of existing hedgerows and trees, particularly at the northern boundary of the site, with any replacement of and additional provision using native species; - e. an integrated approach to surface water drainage and multifunctional greenspace, with appropriate management of surface water run-off during construction and in perpetuity; - f. provision of open space and recreational facilities across the site, including along the southern boundary to protect residents' amenity and allow access for existing residents, and on the northern and eastern boundaries to form a landscaped edge to the countryside; - g. a construction traffic management plan, including the proposed routing of different sizes of construction vehicles which seeks to maximise use of the existing farm track for construction traffic, to be submitted to and approved by the Local Planning Authority; - h. parking provision, including cycle parking, and servicing to have regard to Leicestershire County Council Highway Design Guide; and - i. a layout and design, including the ridge height of dwellings to the northern boundary, that is shaped by a landscape and visual impact assessment, and that respects: - i. the openness of the landscape and the scarp slope to the north; - ii. the relationship with the Grand Union Canal; and - iii. the views from the land to the north of Market Harborough and from Great Bowden into the site.
+- 1. Land at Burnmill Farm, as shown on the Policies Map, is allocated for the development of up to 90 dwellings.
+Development that complies with other relevant policies and meets the following requirements will be permitted: - a. access to the site to be provided from Kingston Way; - b. a financial contribution towards the mitigation measures outlined in the Market Harborough Transport Strategy, 2016; - c. archaeological and ecological assessment of the site and required mitigation; - d. retention and improvement of existing hedgerows and trees, particularly at the

+- northern boundary of the site, with any replacement of and additional provision using native species; - e. an integrated approach to surface water drainage and multifunctional greenspace, with appropriate management of surface water run-off during construction and in perpetuity; - f. provision of open space and recreational facilities across the site, including along the southern boundary to protect residents' amenity and allow access for existing residents, and on the northern and eastern boundaries to form a landscaped edge to the countryside; and - g. parking provision, including cycle parking, and servicingto be in accordance with Leicestershire County Council 6Cs design guidance; - h. a layout and design, including the ridge height of dwellings to the northern boundary, that is shaped by a landscape and visual impact assessment, and that respects: - i. the openness of the landscape and the scarp slope to the north, - ii. the relationship with the Grand Union Canal, and - iii. the views from the land to the north of Market Harborough and from Great Bowden into the site.

-14.6.1 Burnmill Farm is situated to the north of Market Harborough town centre.
-It is identified for an allocation of up to 128 dwellings.
+- 14.6.1 Burnmill Farm is situated to the north of Market Harborough town centre.
+It is identified for an allocation of 90 dwellings.
 The site is on the northern edge of Market Harborough but within reach of a range of services and facilities.
-The Strategic

-Housing Land Availability Assessment (SHLAA), 2016 identified the site as deliverable over 6 to 10 years.
-The site assessment identified this as a suitable location for delivery of the homes required in Market Harborough.

-14.6.2 The site is accessed from Kingston Way in a residential area adjacent to the north west edge of Market Harborough.
-The Market Harborough Landscape Character Assessment, 2009 identifies that the site has medium to medium high capacity for development and there are relatively few views into the site from surrounding highway or public rights of way.

-14.6.3 The key constraint for the site are the treatment of the northern boundary, where the land slopes steeply away to the Grand Union Canal.
+The Strategic Housing Land Availability Assessment (SHLAA), 2016 identified the site as deliverable over 6 to 10 years.
+The site assessment identified this as a suitable location for delivery of the homes required in Market Harborough. - 14.6.2 The site is accessed from Kingston Way in a residential area adjacent to the north west edge of Market Harborough.
+The Market Harborough Landscape Character Assessment, 2009 identifies that the site has medium to medium high capacity for development and there are relatively few views into the site from surrounding highway or public rights of way. - 14.6.3 The key constraint for the site are the treatment of the northern boundary, where the land slopes steeply away to the Grand Union Canal.
 In particular the Landscape Character Assessment identifies that roof lines should avoid breaking the skyline from the north.

-14.6.4 The Market Harborough Transport Strategy 2016 sets out 18 recommendations for transport mitigation measures within and around Market Harborough.
-These include mitigation measures for capacity/congestion improvements, changes to the network and traffic routing, sustainable transport initiatives, safety improvements, traffic management improvements, HGV controls and highway maintenance.
-A table of mitigation measures is set out in Policy IN2.
+MH3.
+Burnmill Farm Page 167

-What evidence has informed this policy?
-Strategic Housing Land Assessment (SHLAA), 2016; Proposed Submission Sustainability Appraisal, 2017; Market Harborough Landscape Character Assessment, 2009; Harborough District Local Plan Preliminary Traffic Impact Assessment, 2016; Market Harborough Transport Strategy, 2016; Leicestershire County Council Highway Design Guide; and Site Appraisal Methodology.
+Does it meet national planning policy and guidance?
+Yes - NPPF core principles What evidence has informed this policy?
+Strategic Housing Land Assessment (SHLAA), 2016; Proposed Submission Sustainability Appraisal, 2017; Market Harborough Landscape Character Assessment, 2009; Harborough District Local Plan Preliminary Traffic Impact Assessment, 2016; Market Harborough Transport Strategy, 2016; Leicestershire County Council '6 Cs' Design Guide for highways and transportation infrastructure for new developments; and Site Appraisal Methodology.
 Which Local Plan objectives will it meet?
 1 - Housing 3 - Location of development 4 - Infrastructure 5 - Protection of local services 6 - Natural environment 8 - Town/village centres 9 - Design 10 - Transport 12 - Environmental impact How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.